vatesfr/xen-orchestra/docs/docs/xo5/manage_infrastructure.md

 Network bonding, also known as link aggregation, involves combining two or more physical network interfaces into a single logical interface.

-The primary goals are to improve redundancy —so that a single cable or interface failure does not interrupt connectivity— and, depending on the bonding mode, to increase throughput by distributing traffic across multiple links.
+The primary goals are to improve redundancy, so that a single cable or interface failure does not interrupt connectivity— and, depending on the bonding mode, to increase throughput by distributing traffic across multiple links.

 #### Supported bond types